paigeweber13/fine-hardware-visualization/README.md

      nbiter=800

 ### Features to add:
+ - make core saturation (and therefore, color of the core) an average of many key metrics.
+   - For example, might average flop saturation, instruction decoding, port usage, and instruction retiring.
+   - This visualization will be general at the initial zoom but when you zoom in will separate into the different factors we consider
+   - this should include single and double precision flops, because complex calculations may use both.
+However, only consider the highest for the average?
+   - for more info, see notes taken on what Dr. Saule had to say about the subject in DEVELOPMENT_LOG.md -> 2020-06-02 through 2020-06-09 -> secondary
  - talk to a visualization expert about how we can improve our visualization
  - combine benchmark in fhv with benchmark-likwid-vs-manual
    - rewrite computation_measurements to optionally include manual results